ifak/json_schema_plus/README.md

-# JSON Schema Plus
+# JSON Schema Tool

 [![Tests](https://github.com/ifak/json_schema_tool/actions/workflows/check.yml/badge.svg)](https://github.com/ifak/json_schema_tool/actions/workflows/check.yml)

-JSON Schema Plus is a python implementation of JSON Schema, draft 2020-12.
+JSON Schema Tool is a python implementation of JSON Schema, draft 2020-12.
 It offers various additional features commonly not found in other libraries

-Obviously, the core of JSON Schema Plus is the validation of JSON documents.
+Obviously, the core of JSON Schema Tool is the validation of JSON documents.
 This can be done as follows:

 ```python